-North Kingstown Bridges Exposed to Sea Level Rise
+Portsmouth Bridges Exposed to Sea Level Rise

 Given seven feet of sea level rise, a total of 90 bridges in Rhode Island cause concern either due to potential freeboard height or accessibility problems.
-In North Kingstown there are five bridges of concern, one of which is a small facilities which may not be eligable for federal aid.
-North Kingstown's bridge infrastructure is the ninth most vulnerable in the state of Rhode Island to sea level rise.
-Please note: The Jamestown-Verrazzano Bridge freeboard was not included in the data sets used, and so the bridge was flagged as having a freeboard height that required further investigation.
+In Portsmouth there is one bridge of concern.
+Portsmouth's bridge infrastructure is the 17th most vulnerable in the state of Rhode Island to sea level rise. small facilities for which federal aid may not be usable.
+Please note: The Mt Hope and Sakonnet River Bridge freeboards were not included in the data sets used, and so they were flagged as having a freeboard height that required further investigation.